Automounter: Software

 Tom Lyon developed the original automount software at Sun Microsystems: SunOS 4.0 made automounting available in 1988.
 Sun Microsystems eventually licensed this implementation to other commercial UNIX distributions.
-Solaris 2.0, first released in 1992, implemented its automounter with a pseudofilesystem called autofs, which communicates with a user-mode daemon that performs mounts.
+Solaris 2.0, first released in 1992, implemented its automounter with a synthetic file system called autofs, which communicates with a user-mode daemon that performs mounts.
 Other Unix-like systems have adopted that implementation of the automounter - including AIX, HP-UX, and Mac OS X 10.5 and later.

 In December 1989 Jan-Simon Pendry released Amd, an automounter "based in spirit" on the SunOS automount program.
 Amd has also become known as the Berkeley Automounter.

 Linux has an independent implementation of an autofs-based automounter; version 5 of that automounter generally operates compatibly with the Solaris automounter.

 FreeBSD used to provide Amd; starting with 10.1 it has a new automounter very similar to the Solaris one.
 It has been subsequently ported to DragonFly BSD and NetBSD.

 Some operating systems also support automatic mounting of external drives (such as disk drives or flash drives that use FireWire or USB connections) and removable media (such as CDs and DVDs).
 This technology differs from the automounting described here; it involves mounting local media when the user attaches them to or inserts them into the system, rather than mounting directories from remote file servers when a reference is made to them.
 Linux currently (as of Linux 2.6) uses the user-space program udev for this form of automounting.
 Some automounting functions have been implemented in the separate program HAL, but As of 2010 are being merged into udev.
 OpenBSD has hotplugd(8) which triggers special scripts on attach or detach of removable devices, so that user can easily add mounting of removable drives.
 In macOS, diskarbitrationd carries out this form of automatic mounting.
 In FreeBSD, the removable media can be handled by the automounter, just as network shares are.